pdxparrot/assets/README.md

   * Just in general, making more use of fades would be good
 * Fullscreen effects is something we never use that could be really cool
 * Producing WebGL builds instead of native builds would make it easier for a larger audience to play the game
+* Add the Global Game Jam game site and itch.io game site to the README

 # Scene Tester